What is CBT?

-The reason that cognitive therapy fares so well in long-term studies is that it provides tools that the client can generalize to future challenges.
+Cognitive therapy fares so well in long-term studies because it provides useful tools and techniques, so you will be able to generalize future challenges.
 Most people report finding that using the techniques in other aspects of their life becomes quite natural after practice.

 What is the relationship between cognitive therapy and hypnosis?

 Aaron Beck, the father of cognitive behavioral therapy, has endorsed the use of hypnotherapy along with CBT.
-Integrating the two can ‘amplify’ the healthy thoughts and behaviors that the client and psychotherapist have identified as target goals.
+Integrating the two can ‘amplify’ healthy thoughts and behaviors.
+This can help with the target goals identified by the client and psychotherapists.